True or false?

 With the internet at your fingertips, and business insurance floating around in your brain, reach out to get your small business insurance quote.

-KBD Insurance is a broker specializing in small business insurance, located in Montreal.
+KBD is a broker specializing in small business insurance, located in Montreal and serving the provinces of Ontario & Quebec.

 If you would like to get a detailed small business insurance quote for your company, call us today at 514-636-0002